 Plan – Whether you are a veteran tournament player or a beginner, it is important to create a strategy for the particular field and/or players you are playing.
 You may want to walk over the field ahead of time to get an idea of the possible shots.

-Your not the only player – Play as a team.
+Play as a Team – Your not the only player.
 Listen to each other and play the field accordingly.
 If Jim has the right side covered, watch his left side.